dxw/playbook/_guides/contributing.md

 You will need a GitHub account.
 If you don't already have one, then [sign up here](https://github.com/signup).
 You do not need to be added to the dxw GitHub organisation to be able to suggest changes.

-## Suggesting an edit
+## Suggesting a change

 1. Click on the yellow 'Contribute' link
 2. If you are not logged in, you need to log in with your GitHub account
 3. If you are asked if you want to 'fork the repo', you do.
-4. Choose the page you want to edit.
+4. Choose the page you want to change.

    * If it is the homepage, then click 'Index page'
    * If it is one of the guides, click 'Guides' under 'Collections', and then click the guide you want to edit